-The RED programme aims to give its graduates cross-cutting skills in the renewables sector.
-The programme addresses the needs of renewable energy developers as they seek to maximise economic benefits whilst grappling with challenges of overcoming regulatory and environmental issues, and securing finance.
+The RED course aims to give its graduates cross-cutting skills in the renewables sector.
+The course addresses the needs of renewable energy developers as they seek to maximise economic benefits whilst grappling with challenges of overcoming regulatory and environmental issues, and securing finance.
 Teaching is reinforced with project work where emphasis is placed on simulating real working situations.

-The RED programme maintains strong links with industry and regulators involved in the sector to ensure its relevance to the demands of renewables employers.
+The RED course maintains strong links with industry and regulators involved in the sector to ensure its relevance to the demands of renewables employers.

 Read more in this guide to Studying in Orkney.